shrwn14/SwaggerDemo/README.md

 # SwaggerDemo

-For Angular App and the Ionic, please run npm install.
+For Angular App and the Ionic App, please run npm install.